DMTF/Redfish-Tacklebox/README.md

                         The ID of the chassis containing the log service --log LOG, -l LOG     The ID of the log service --type {Manager,PreOS,OS,OEM}, -type {Manager,PreOS,OS,OEM}
-                        The type of diagnostic data to collect.
-Defaults to 'Manager' if not specified.
-  --oemtype OEMTYPE, -oemtype OEMTYPE
+                        The type of diagnostic data to collect; defaults to 'Manager' if not specified --oemtype OEMTYPE, -oemtype OEMTYPE
-                        The OEM-specific type of diagnostic data to collect.
+                        The OEM-specific type of diagnostic data to collect;
-                        This option should only be used if the requested type is 'OEM'.
+                        this option should only be used if the requested type is 'OEM'
   --directory DIRECTORY, -d DIRECTORY
-                        The directory to save the diagnostic data.
-Defaults to the current directory if not specified
+                        The directory to save the diagnostic data; defaults to the current directory if not specified
 ```